Bllrt-cindy/Bllrt-cindy/README.md

 <br>

 # A big Welcome ! 😉
-> I'm 28 years old and I'm learning programmation
+> I am 30 years old and I am learning programming.
->> Un bon site Web est toujours "en construction" ! <br>
+>> "A good website is always "under construction"!" ! <br>

 <br>

 # *Who Am I ?*
 <br>
-I'm a back-end developer student.
-I live in France in Brittany.
-Since last year I am very interested in web development.
-I got my front end diploma last year, and i just decided to continu this way.
-Actually, I can create some fun and dynamics websites using JavaScript, HTML CSS.
-I feel more and more comfortable and involved in this job.
+I am a back-end developer student living in Brittany, France.
+I have been highly interested in web development since last year.
+I obtained my front-end diploma last year and have decided to continue pursuing this path.
+Currently, I am proficient in creating dynamic and entertaining websites using JavaScript, HTML, and CSS.
+I feel increasingly comfortable and engaged in this profession.

-To increase my skills as a developer, I like to programme some little funny games to exercise, take online courses, I like to use scratch too to learn more about algorithme and other things...
-I’m currently working on C language and Python and I'm exited to learn how to manage a database so i can make full of different projects !
+To enhance my skills as a developer, I enjoy programming small, fun games for practice.
+I also take online courses and utilize Scratch to further my understanding of algorithms and other concepts.
+Presently, I am working on improving my skills in C language and Python.
+I am particularly excited to learn database management as it will enable me to undertake diverse projects!

 <details>
-<summary>Here are my Competences</summary>
+<summary>Here are my skills</summary>

 ## Hardskills <br>